 BOT — Bolivia Time

-See what BOT means, where it is used, its UTC-4 offset, and how to compare or convert Bolivia Time with other zones.
+See what BOT means, where it is used, and how to convert Bolivia Time (UTC-4) to other time zones accurately.

 BOT stands for Bolivia Time and uses UTC-4.
-It is observed in Bolivia as the standard civil time throughout the year.
+It is used in Bolivia as the country’s standard time throughout the year.

-Bolivia Time does not observe daylight saving time, so BOT stays at UTC-4 year-round.
-There are no seasonal clock changes to track.
+Bolivia Time does not observe daylight saving time, so BOT stays at UTC-4 all year.
+The page helps you confirm that no seasonal clock changes apply.

-Compare BOT with other time zones using visual time grids and hour-by-hour tables.
-Export schedules with ICS download or send to Google Calendar and Gmail.
+Compare BOT with other time zones using the visual time grid and hour-by-hour tables.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert BOT to Other Time Zones